discopop-project/discopop/README.md

 	sudo apt-get install git build-essential cmake

 Additionally, you need to install LLVM on your system.
-Currently, DiscoPoP only supports LLVM 8.0.
+Currently, DiscoPoP only supports LLVM versions between 8.0 and 11.1.
 Due to API changes, which lead to compilation failures, it does not support lower and higher versions.
-Please follow the [installation tutorial](https://llvm.org/docs/GettingStarted.html), if you have not installed LLVM yet.
+Please follow the [installation tutorial](https://llvm.org/docs/GettingStarted.html), or install LLVM 11 via a package manager as shown in the following snippet, if you have not installed LLVM yet.

+    apt-get install libclang-11-dev clang-11 llvm-11

 ### DiscoPoP profiler installation
 First, clone the source code into the designated folder.
 Then, create a build directory: